lacoderia/coderia-bicis-front/wp-content/plugins/add-to-any/README.txt

 Use Facebook's <a href="https://developers.facebook.com/tools/debug/sharing/" target="_blank">Sharing Debugger</a> on your pages to see how Facebook reads your site.
 "Scrape Again" to test site changes and clear Facebook's cache of a page, or use the <a href="https://developers.facebook.com/tools/debug/sharing/batch/" target="_blank">Batch Invalidator</a> to purge Facebook's cache of multiple URLs.

 To change the title, description and/or image on Facebook, your theme's header file should be modified according to <a href="https://developers.facebook.com/docs/sharing/opengraph" target="_blank">Facebook's OpenGraph specification</a>.
-With WordPress, this can be accomplished with plugins such as <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a> or <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>.
+With WordPress, this can be accomplished with plugins such as <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a> or the Social Meta feature of the <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>.
 Please see those plugins for details, and post in the WordPress or plugin author's forums for more support.

 For more technical information on setting your pages up for Facebook sharing, see "Sharing Best Practices for Websites" in <a href="https://developers.facebook.com/docs/sharing/best-practices">Facebook's documentation</a>.